creativcoder/gsoc16/roadmap/week4.md

 This weeks goals:

-Create interfaces for Script thread, to communicate a navigate event, or a network load event. to the ServiceWorkerContainer's event loop.
+- [ ] Create interfaces for Script thread, to communicate a navigate event, or a network load event. to the ServiceWorkerContainer's event loop.

+- [ ] Implement Activate Event mechanism, on serviceworkerglobalscope.

-Implement the FetchEvent interface
+- [ ] Implement the FetchEvent interface.

 In the current implementation the ServiceWorkerContainer will act as a broker for getting the mentioned events.